zettonaender/eqapotographiceq-gui/README.md

 https://phoenixnap.com/kb/install-pip-windows

 Also, apply a device selection filter in EQ APO/Peace first.
-If you use peace, rename `peace.txt` to `config.txt` in the EQ APO folder.
-This is a temporary solution and will be fixed soon.
+If you use peace, please use EQ APO's editor instead.
+There's a bug with the peace program and will be fixed soon.
 After you got pip working, Press Code->Download zip and extract.

 How to use: